Abney Park Cemetery Records

 Clicking on a + sign next to the name brought up a panel where I could enter my interest in this person and put in a website link plus comments if I wished.
 The idea is that if someone else looks for this person and see your interest they can then make contact.
 A great facility and this is where the Manage Interest area comes in.

-This is a delight of a website and a credit to John Greenwood who looks after the site.
+The Abney Park Cemetery Records website is a genealogy delight and is a credit to John Greenwood who looks after the site.
 I lost my password and he kindly emailed me with a replacement word which made me smile.
 Hopefully you won’t be as careless as I was in forgetting my password, but if you do I can guarantee that the replacement will amuse you!